-I took some time to admire Freedom Monument, especially poignant on a sad day, where so many innocent lives were lost in Paris.
+I took some time to admire Freedom Monument, where so many innocent lives were lost in Paris.
 I also passed through a rather lovely tree flanked path on the way to to Freedom Monument.
 Soldiers stand on guard at the base of the monument.

 Good to Know

-- Riga is an easy weekend trip away from Berlin.
-You can book a cheap fare there through Ryanair, and the flight is just over an hour
+1) Riga is an easy weekend trip away from Berlin.
+You can book a cheap fare there through Ryanair, with the flight being just over an hour

-- When you arrive at the airport, you can opt to go into the city by bus, airport shuttle, or taxi.
-I prefer the airport shuttle, as it’s only about €5 and will take you directly to your hotel or Airbnb apartment (click on the link to get a $27 CAD credit toward your stay).
+2) When you arrive at the airport, you can opt to go into the city by bus, airport shuttle, or taxi.
+I prefer the airport shuttle, as it’s only about €5 and will take you directly to your hotel.

 If you like this post, share it on Pinterest.